sarahjkerr/nyc_comptroller_checkbook_nyc/README.md

 ## Keep in Mind
 The documentation for the API is robust, but perhaps a little bit out of date.
 You may find that what's listed as an available combination of query parameters in the documentation isn't actually accepted by the API.
 For example, when querying contracts, you should be able to search by the 'all', 'expense', or 'revenue' categories.
 However, when attempting to actually do this, the API returns a failure stating that only the 'expense' category is allowable.
 There are a few other instances like this around the 'status' and response column values.

 **But never fear**, the API's results and error messages are very specific, and will tell you exactly what values are actually allowable, and which you need to change.
+For the response column values, you usually just need to remove the 'prime_contracts_' prefix before the value name.